Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Unifying Framework for of a Quantum Channel and of a Classical Channel

-for the superchannel distribution $p_{k|j}^{(N)}$, which is determined by the decoding algorithm, given an inner code.
-By using Lemma 2, it can also be shown that when there exists a code of length $N$ and rate $R$ whose probability of decoding error is $p_e$,
+We now establish a lower bound on $C_N^{(c)}/N$ in~\eqref{eqn:classCNhard1} for a fixed inner-code blocklength $N$.
+By using Lemma~\ref{lem:equierror}, it can also be shown that when there exists a code of length $N$ and rate $R$ whose probability of decoding error is $p^{(c)}_e$,